-In the next five years, we want to maintain and develop this partnership further.
+In the next five years, we want to maintain and develop the Right Care Right Here partnership further, and particularly recognise and support the role of the third sector further.
 It will be tested by the complex and significant implementation burden of change which every partner has to deliver.
 But we know that none of those partners can deliver alone.
 In 2015 a new independent chair of the partnership was appointed, and a programme team created.
-As a Trust our 2020 Vision is one that we can look forward to with confidence, because of the foundation level of trust and joint working which we have through Right Care, Right Here.
+As a Trust our 2020 Vision is one that we can look forward to with confidence, because of the foundation level of trust and joint working